isabelcabezasm/OOT/WriteUP_OceanOfThingsV17.05.01.md

 ![](media/92618cdc6ce81da6c6b2989ae4b86750.png)

-[Tip] If you can’t remove the function “count” applied to each column, try “Edit Queries” instead and change the type of the column to “number”:
+> [Tip] If you can’t remove the function “count” applied to each column, try “Edit Queries” instead and change the type of the column to “number”:

 ![](media/6ccc566414df8353d1b0249f93fa2f68.png)

 ![](media/f33aa902b73d75db15e82594fb803107.png)

-Finally, we created a dashboard to visualize the data in some different charts, see the average temperature, and be able to pin the data visualizations to a dashboard for near real-time updates.
+Finally, we easily created a dashboard to visualize the data with some charts:

 ![](media/558c089b08276eacecd00ac6132c9ac9.png)

-AutoPilot with MachineLearning
+Tuning the AutoPilot with Machine Learning
 ------------------------------

-The **NMEA** *Instrumentation Bus 0183*, is a kind of control panel for the boat.
+The **NMEA** *Instrumentation Bus 0183*, is the control panel for the

-Original Schema:
+boat:

 ![](media/6bcded18abdc3a4db1db665d743b3f79.jpg)

-With this device, they have access to different data like the torsion and tension of the main mast, efforts of the cables or sails, as well as the magnitude or frequency of waves.
+With this device, they have access to telemetry data like the torsion and tension of the main mast, efforts of the cables or sails, as well as the magnitude or frequency of waves.
 Not only can we get information, but we can also use the auto-pilot to configure sails and do all that while the boat continuously moves to particular direction.

-It will be connected via a USB port to the main PC.
+It is connected via a USB port to the main PC of the boat.

-The kind of bus for the data extraction is similar to the standard [RS485](https://en.wikipedia.org/wiki/RS-485) and the extraction will be done in an MQTT format.
+The bus for the data extraction is similar to the standard [RS485](https://en.wikipedia.org/wiki/RS-485) and the extraction will be sent to the gateway using the MQTT protocol locally.

-The NMEA Instrumentation Bus is a big central system totally integrated in the boat.
+The NMEA Instrumentation Bus is a big central system totally integrated into the boat.
 It drives 3 NKE hydraulic drives and has one LG screen monitor installed in the master cabin.